Captive Desert Tortoise Enclosure/ Shelter

 When building the shelter, keep in mind that its orientation to direct sunlight has a direct impact on internal burrow temperature.
 North and northeast facing shelters tend to be cooler and provide a good refuge from summer heat.
 South facing shelters warm up quicker than north facing shelters and are generally better suited for hibernation in winter.

 Optimal temperature range for the shelter is 68-85 degrees during the summer and between 50-68 degrees in the winter.
 Shelter temperatures should always be kept below 90 degrees, this will keep the tortoise from overheating and suffering brain damage.

 During mild weather, a tortoise may dig a shallow depression (pallet) in the soil, usually beneath a shrub or other low-growing vegetation.
 Providing more than one shelter for the tortoise will give it the option of either a warmer or cooler environment at different times of the year.
 Shelters with different orientations and for seasons are helpful, but a single shelter will suffice if strategically placed.

 Types of shelter

-Stationary shelters can be constructed out of a five-gallon bucket, large metal trash can or cinder blocks covered with a ceramic tile backer board.
+Stationary shelters can be constructed out of a large heavy duty plastic trash can, large PVC pipe, or cinder blocks covered with a ceramic tile backer board.
 A bucket or trash can needs to be cut in half and placed lengthwise so that it sits level on the ground.
 If opting for cinder blocks, arrange six blocks into a “U” shape, and cover with three pieces of ceramic tile backer board (e.g., wonderboard or Hardieboard™) or a piece of flat rock such as flagstone.
 For either stationary shelter, rocks can be placed around the sides and back to prevent erosion.
-Add an 8-inch layer of soil on the top, sides and back for stabilization and insulation.
+Add at least an 8-inch layer of soil on the top, sides and back for stabilization and insulation.